No words can describe the way I feel about my mom. She was and is always there for me even when she was and is not with me!

 Of course, she always did ask this but I never answered other than just saying “Bhayam, bhayam” and then she would just let me sleep.

-on the trees.
 Then she said, “There are no faces on the trees.
-Look, those were just trees moving due to the wind.“
+Look, those were just trees moving due to the wind.“ I said “No…’.

-me a kiss and turned the lights off and made sure I am okay one last time that day by asking.
+She smiled, gave me a kiss and turned the lights off and made sure I am okay one last time that day by asking.
+I said yes.

 I wonder why I was afraid of moving trees at dark.
 Must have been a past life regression!
 LOL!